cees3/vistawound/_posts/2025-07-14-your-partner-in-the-field.md

 ## Advanced Bedside Procedures to Simplify Patient Care

-One of the biggest hurdles in **at-home wound care** is transportation.Arranging for a patient with mobility issues to visit an outside clinic is a logistical challenge that consumes your valuable time and energy.**Vista eliminates that entirely.**
+One of the biggest hurdles in wound care is transportation.
+Arranging for a patient with mobility issues to visit an outside clinic is a logistical challenge that consumes your valuable time and energy. **Vista eliminates that entirely.**

 <p class="mt-3">
 Our providers are equipped to perform a wide range of advanced procedures right at the patient's bedside, including: